csgf/RobotProxy/docs/install.rst

 6.)
 If **Create User Password** is selected, enter a new eToken user password in the Create User Password and Confirm fields.

 7.)
-I nthe Set maximum number of logon failures fields, enter a vaule between 1 and 15.
+In the Set maximum number of logon failures fields, enter a vaule between 1 and 15.
 This counter specifies the number of times the user or administrator can attempt to log on to the eToken with an incorrect password before the eToken is locked.
 The default setting for the maximum number of incorrect logon attempts is 15.

 8.)
 To configure advanced settings, click **Advanced**.
 The eToken Advanced Settings dialog box opens.